manuparra/FreeIPA/README.md

 ![freeIPACORE](https://sites.google.com/site/manuparra/home/CoreFreeIPA.png)

-## Why do I use freeIPA in my organization:
+## Why I use freeIPA in my organization:

 For efficiency, compliance and risk mitigation.
 We need to centrally manage and correlate vital security information including: